RealDoodles/SpendNano/README.md

 # Contributions
 You can edit data.json with sites you know that accept Nano, and we will approve them to be added to the main website!

+# To Do
+- [ ] Add a favicon
+- [ ] Change up design of About and Contact pages to match home page